There are many different types of paper, depending on how they are manufactured.

 If you want your sketchbooks to last for years, look on the label for "archival material."

-Sketchbooks may have a choice of either hard or softcover.
-Some Sketchbooks have papers that are heavier weight, more so than others, and will not be destroyed by the constant use of an eraser or blender.
+Sketchbooks may be hard or softcover.
+Some have heavier papers, more so than others, and will not be destroyed by the constant use of an eraser or blender.

 Hardcover

-Hardcovers are great for an on-the-go drawing board but are also heavier and bulkier.
+Hardcovers are great for an on-the-go drawing board, but are heavier and bulkier.

 Wire bound

-Wire bound is either bound similarly to a book or maybe bound with a spiral.
-This is a great lighter-weight solution if you are traveling.
+Wire-bound books are bound similarly to books or with a spiral.
+They are a great, lighter-weight solution for traveling.

 Wet or Dry Medium?